-Why is visual arts important in early childhood development?
-What are the benefits of visual arts in early childhood?
-It is vital for our children to know the answers to these questions in order to grow properly with creativity, especially those who have an innate tendency towards creative artwork.
-Let’s dive into deeper these questions in order to nurture our children’s proper artistic growth.
+It is significant for our children to know the importance and benefits of visual arts in early childhood in order to grow properly with creativity, especially those who have an innate tendency towards creative artwork.
+So here, I am here diving into deeper the benefits of visual arts in early childhood in order to nurture our children’s proper artistic growth.

 In general, the Visual Arts are art forms like painting, drawing, printmaking, sculpture, ceramics, photography, video, filmmaking, design, crafts, architecture, and so on.